NathanYee/ExercisesInC/reflections/reflection2.md

 # Written sprint reflection

-These were my semester learning goals that I made during sprint 0:
+These are my current learning goals.

-* Get good at C,
+* Get comfortable at writing and thinking about C,

     * Starting to get a lot more comfortable about C in general.
 I am now a lot better at dealing with files, error handling, arguments, and makefile workflow.
 I feel like our project has taught me a lot about registers and not so much about C.

-* Internalize memory management
+* Internalize C memory management.

     *  Was hoping to make more progress here.
 I still don't feel very strong with how C uses memory.
 I still made a small amount of progress - which is still progress.

-* Do something robotics related
+* Work on projects that can integrate with robotics.

     * We started making use of Serial a lot more for our project.
 This will definitely help work with embedded systems later.

-* Develop a comfortable work flow
+* Develop comfortable workflow in the context of C

     * Learned about makefiles.
 They are really useful.

-* Collaborate and work in parallel
+* Get better at assigning work in projects.

     * This sprint we were able to split our project into more parallel tasks.
 Let's continue the trend - divide and conquer!
 As long as we don’t get lost...